 In Australia, house owners spend a whopping $1.5 billion to repair termite-related damage each year.
-At Active Termite Control, we tailor treatment plans that work specifically for your house, in order to eradicate any ongoing termite infestation and save you tons of money that go on repairs.
+At Active Termite Control, we tailor termite treatment plans that work specifically for your house.
+We ensure we eradicate any ongoing termite infestation and save you tons of money that go on repairs.

 Our services are available all over Sydney.
-No matter how severe your termite problem is, we have just the right treatment plan for you.
-Our technicians are ready to answer your calls 24/7 and help you schedule an inspection appointment as soon as possible.
+No matter how severe your termite problem is, we have just the right termite treatments for you.
+Our technicians are ready to answer your calls 24/7 and help you schedule a Sydney termite inspection appointment as soon as possible.

 Our liquid termiticide treatments are safe for indoor and outdoor use, so you can have peace of mind while your kids or pets are wandering around the house.
-Your safety is a top priority in our choice of the anti-termite treatments, and all the chemicals we use come with safety certification.
+Your safety is a top priority in our choice of the anti-termite treatments in Sydney, and all the chemicals we use come with safety certification.

 Wall cracks, areas surrounding water pipes, and concrete gaps are all potential hidden spots favoured by termites.
 Our liquid termiticide won’t be enough to address such high-risk spots; that’s why we add dry foam treatments to seal off any openings.